dsgrid/dsgrid/dev/README.md

     --include-system-collections true
 ```

-If you are running on Eagle, run this script from the dsgrid repository.
+If you are running on an HPC, run this script from the dsgrid repository.
 Note that you can run this
 command on a login node. `DB_HOSTNAME` is the node name of the compute node running Arango.
 ```
 $ bash scripts/restore_simple_standard_scenarios.sh <path-to-your-local-dsgrid-test-data> <DB_HOSTNAME>